How MESH Connects with the Bioscience Community

-The MESH team proactively engages with the bioscience innovation ecosystem at USC and across Los Angeles.
-Whether you are an aspiring entrepreneur or a startup company, MESH is here to help.
-MESH supports USC student, faculty, staff, and alumni entrepreneurs through:
+The MESH Strategic Partnerships team is deeply embedded in the bioscience innovation ecosystem at USC and across the Los Angeles area.
+Whether you are an aspiring entrepreneur or an established startup, MESH is here to help you navigate and thrive in this dynamic space.
+We provide comprehensive support for USC students, faculty, staff, and alumni entrepreneurs through:

 Entrepreneur infographic